17 Apr 5 Ways Vegans and Vegetarians Can Benefit From Hemp

 Vegans and vegetarians must take extra precautions to ensure they obtain an adequate amount of B complex vitamins, which are essential for certain metabolic functions.

 Those who follow a plant-based diet are particularly at risk of being deficient in vitamin B12, which is abundant in many types of meat and fish but not found in many plant food other than fortified cereals.
 In 2003, researchers found that 92 percent of those who exclude all animal products were deficient in vitamin B12, a condition that causes an increased risk of heart disease and stroke.

 Hemp is a good source of these important B complex vitamins, including vitamin B6, vitamin B12, riboflavin, thiamine, and niacin.

 Learn More about the Benefits of Hemp

-You can learn even more about hemp-derived products, including our full-spectrum CBD hemp oil supplements, by visiting the HempMeds® education page.
+You can learn even more about hemp-derived products, including our full-spectrum CBD hemp oil products, by visiting the HempMeds® education page.